gosling-lang/gosling-docs/Documentation.md

       },
       "mark": "text", // specify the type of mark

-      // specify stypes of the mark
+      // specify styles of the mark
       "style": {"textStrokeWidth": 0},
       "stretch": true,